projectdiscovery/nuclei/README.md

 # For Developers and Organisations

 Nuclei is built with simplicity in mind, with the community backed templates by hundreds of security researchers, it allows you to stay updated with latest security threats using continuous Nuclei scanning on the hosts.
-It is designed to be easily integrated into regression tests cycle, to verify the fixes and  eliminate vulnerabilities from occuring in future.
+It is designed to be easily integrated into regression tests cycle, to verify the fixes and  eliminate vulnerabilities from occurring in future.

 - **CI/CD:** Engineers are already utilising Nuclei within their CI/CD pipeline, it allows them to constantly monitor their staging and production environments with customised templates.
 - **Continuous Regression Cycle:** With Nuclei, you can create your custom template on every new identified vulnerability and put into Nuclei engine to eliminate in the continuous regression cycle.